ksaur/schema_update/lazyupdredis/README.md

 # **Internals of Lazy Update Redis (LUR) with JSON**

-For information on usage and the DSL, see the README up one directory.
+For information on usage and the DSL, see the <a href="../README.md">README</a> up one directory.
 This README describes the lazy update implementation and all the fun that goes with it.

 ![flow diagram goes here](../doc/flow.jpeg)
 This is a very simplified diagram of the basic control flow.
 (Actual a lot more version checking, concurrency, etc.)